dipakkr/A-to-Z-Resources-for-Students/README.md

     - [Zen of Programming](https://zen-of-programming.com/) - A frequently updated blog great for beginners and simplified references.

 - **Tutorials & Practice**
-    - [Visual Algo]
-    (https://visualgo.net/en) Understanding DS & Algo through animations.
+    - [Visual Algo](https://visualgo.net/en) - Understanding DS & Algo through animations.
-    - [E-maxx]
-    (https://e-maxx.ru/algo/) Russian version of popular e-maxx, An excellent set of study material for DS & ALgo.
+    - [E-maxx](https://e-maxx.ru/algo/) - Russian version of popular e-maxx, An excellent set of study material for DS & ALgo.
-    (https://cp-algorithms.com/) English version of e-maxx.
-(Translation is almost complete)
+    [English version of e-maxx.](https://cp-algorithms.com/)  (Translation is almost complete)
-    - [All Good Tutorials on Codeforces] (http://codeforces.com/blog/entry/57282) - All of the best tutorials on Codeforces all at one place.
+    - [All Good Tutorials on Codeforces](http://codeforces.com/blog/entry/57282) - All of the best tutorials on Codeforces all at one place.
-    - [DS & Algo + Maths + C++]
-    (http://codeforces.com/blog/entry/13529) - Another set of good compilation of resources to study.
+    - [DS & Algo + Maths + C++](http://codeforces.com/blog/entry/13529) - Another set of good compilation of resources to study.
-    - [Data Structures and Algorithms] (https://discuss.codechef.com/questions/48877/data-structures-and-algorithms) - Another set of good compilation of resources to learn and practice.
+    - [Data Structures and Algorithms](https://discuss.codechef.com/questions/48877/data-structures-and-algorithms) - Another set of good compilation of resources to learn and practice.
 This one is done by Codechef.
-    - [Problem Topics]
-    (http://codeforces.com/blog/entry/55274) - Topic-wise list of problems.
+    - [Problem Topics](http://codeforces.com/blog/entry/55274) - Topic-wise list of problems.

 - **Books**
     - [Competitive Programming by Felix Halim and Steven Halim](https://www.comp.nus.edu.sg/~stevenha/myteaching/competitive_programming/cp1.pdf)